Predictia/AQUA/docs/sphinx/source/adding_data.rst

     This optional date is used for cases where part of the data are on the HPC FDB and part on the databridge.
     This is the first date/time (included) from which data are still on the HPC.
 Before all data are assumed to be on the databridge.
+    If set to "complete" then all data are assumed to be on the bridge.

 .. option:: chunks